Ian Bridge

-Ian Christopher Bridge (born 18 September 1959) is a football coach and former professional who played as a defender.
+Ian Christopher Bridge (born 18 September 1959) is a soccer coach and former professional who played as a defender.
 A former player for the Canada national team, he has coached the Canada women's national team among other teams.

 Club career

 Bridge was born in Victoria, British Columbia.
 He began his pro career in 1977 and played in the NASL with the Seattle Sounders from 1979 to 1983 and with the Vancouver Whitecaps in 1984, and MISL indoor soccer with the Tacoma Stars.
-Over six NASL seasons he played 124 games and scored 13 goals.
+Over six NASL seasons, he played 124 games and scored 13 goals.
 Following the demise of the NASL Bridge played for Swiss club FC La Chaux-de-Fonds for two seasons when the club was in the Swiss league first division.
 Later in the Canadian Soccer League, he played for the Victoria Vistas (1990), Kitchener Kickers (1991), and North York Rockets (1991).
 Ian played his youth soccer with the Lakehill Soccer Association in Victoria BC, and has an annually awarded Youth Player "Inspirational" trophy named in his honour.

 International career

 A defender, Bridge made his debut for Canada in an October 1981 friendly match against Trinidad & Tobago and earned 34 caps, scoring 5 goals.
-He has represented Canada in 12 FIFA World Cup qualification matches and played all three of Canada's games at the 1986 FIFA World Cup finals, the country's only appearance at a World Cup finals.
+He has represented Canada in 12 FIFA World Cup qualification matches and played all three of Canada's games at the 1986 FIFA World Cup finals, the country's first appearance at a World Cup finals.
 Bridge also played for Canada at the 1984 Olympics and at the 1979 FIFA World Youth Championship.
 He scored a goal in the first two 1982 FIFA World Cup qualifying games that he played in.
 His final international was a June 1991 CONCACAF Gold Cup Finals match against Mexico.

 Bridge was inducted into the Canadian Soccer Hall of Fame in 2003.